datumgeek/jersey-rest-test03/README.md

 ![image](https://user-images.githubusercontent.com/22680176/27502866-79a81576-5834-11e7-893b-b723d3143583.png)

-With CORS support in place for our web api, we ready to start accessing the web service from the angular client served up by the angular cli.
+With CORS support in place for our web api, we are ready to start accessing the web service from the angular client served up by the angular cli.

 #### We grab the path to the angular client folder in our web app.